New Amsterdam Theatre: Site

 The surrounding area is part of Manhattan's Theater District and contains many Broadway theaters.
-In the first two decades of the 20th century, eleven venues for legitimate theatre were built within one block of West 42nd Street between Seventh and Eighth Avenues.
+In the first two decades of the 20th century, eleven venues for legitimate theater were built within one block of West 42nd Street between Seventh and Eighth Avenues.
 The New Amsterdam, Harris, Liberty, Eltinge, and Lew Fields theaters occupied the south side of the street.
-The original Lyric and Apollo theaters (combined into the current Lyric Theatre), as well as the Times Square, Victory, Selwyn (now American Airlines), and Victoria theaters, occupied the north side.
+The original Lyric and Apollo theaters (combined into the current Lyric Theatre), as well as the Times Square, Victory, Selwyn (now Todd Haimes), and Victoria theaters, occupied the north side.
 These venues were mostly converted to movie theaters by the 1930s, and many of them had been relegated to showing pornography by the 1970s.

 Design

 The New Amsterdam Theatre was designed by architects Herts & Tallant and developed for Klaw and Erlanger from 1902 to 1903.
-It was built by the Fuller Construction Company.
-The facade is designed in the Beaux-Arts style with elements of Art Nouveau, and the theater's interior is an early example of architectural Art Nouveau in New York City.
+It was built by the George A. Fuller Company.
+The facade is designed in the Beaux-Arts style with Art Nouveau elements, and the theater's interior is an early example of architectural Art Nouveau in New York City.
 Decoration was carried out by more than a dozen artists.
-The decorative scheme predominantly depicted three topics: the history of New York City prior to 1903, including its original history as the Dutch colony of New Amsterdam; the history of theatre; and the floral and foliage motifs often seen in theaters.
+The decorative scheme predominantly depicted three topics: the history of New York City prior to 1903, including its original history as the Dutch colony of New Amsterdam; the history of theater; and the floral and foliage motifs often seen in theaters.
 The design also included elements of classicism.

-The theater consists of two major portions: a 11-story office tower on the narrow 42nd Street frontage, as well as the auditorium at the rear on 41st Street.
+The theater consists of a 10-story tower with offices, on the narrow 42nd Street frontage, and an auditorium at the rear, on 41st Street.
 The tower was developed to house Klaw and Erlanger's booking activities.
 The two sections are connected by a one-story passageway at ground level.
 The New Amsterdam Theatre's building housed two theaters when it opened: the main 41st Street auditorium as well as a rooftop theater.